-I arrived at dreamwork as a profession when I was laid off after a long scholarly career that provided me with a comfortable lifestyle, but was dragging my soul.
+I arrived at dreamwork when I was laid off after a long scholarly career that provided me with a comfortable lifestyle, but was dragging my soul.
 The transition, albeit painful, has been organic; a natural evolution from the brain to the heart, from the duty to the passion, from the daily to the wondrous.

 I’m an introvert, so I naturally enjoy one-to-one deep relationships and conversations.

-Dreams are an important part of my life, part of me, like a bodily organ.
+I come from a family of dreamers who have always shared dreams in the morning, so dreams are an important part of my life, part of me, like a bodily organ.

 I’ve always tended to my dreams, written them down, shared them with family and friends, re-lived them, explored them, and listened to their powerful messages at important times in my life.

 Dream analysis has been part of my life during the last five years, and one of the things that I most enjoy in life.

 The first book I read about dreamwork was Inner Work by Robert A. Johnson, a book that pushed me to explore my dreams further.